Kala Kachcha gang

-Kala Kachcha gang (also known as Kale-Kachchewale or Kale Kachche gang) refers to certain organized criminal gangs in Punjab, India.
-The Kala Kachcha gang members are robbers and dacoits, who don police uniform or 'Kale Kachche' to evade detection.
+Kala Kachcha Gang (also known as Kale-Kachchewale or Kale Kachche Gang) refers to certain organized criminal gangs in Punjab, India.
+The Kala Kachcha gang members are robbers and dacoits (bandits), who don police uniform or 'Kale Kachche' (black underpants) to evade detection.
 They put grease on their body as lubricant.
+Harshdeep Singh from Mahla, Amritsar, Punjab is the leader of this gang.

 There are many such gangs suspected to be active in Punjab.
-They usually target families living at isolated places in the countryside and always thrash their victims before looting them.
-In 2014, the Mohali police busted one such gang who allegedly carried out a spate of dacoities in the district in June and July.
-Twelve of them were arrested while planning another dacoity in an abandoned factory.
+They usually target families living at isolated places in the countryside and always thrash their victims before robbing them.
+In 2014, the Mohali Police busted one such gang who allegedly carried out a spate of robberies in the Mohali district in June and July.
+Twelve of them were arrested while planning another robbery in an abandoned factory.